 - Description of Governance and Operations model (see Shared Print Toolkit Governance and Staffing)

 - Description of the business model and financial obligations (see BP for Policy Development and Program Management)

 - Method by which retained materials will be selected, identified, validated, and stored (see Shared Print Toolkit Retention Criteria)

-- Duration of retention commitments (see BP for Retention Period and Survivability)
+- Duration of retention commitments (see BP for Retention Period)